How Distracted Driving Can Be Just as Dangerous as Drunk Driving

 How to Stay Safe

 The more we drive, the more comfortable we get behind the wheel.
 It can be easy to feel like responding to a text at a stoplight or eating fast food while traveling on the highway is no big deal.
 But the fact remains: driving is serious business.
-When you drive, you are responsible for controlling a large, heavy, fast-moving vehicle.
-Your passengers and all other motorists on the road depend on you to be reasonably safe, follow all traffic laws, and refrain from distracting behaviors while behind the wheel.

-The best way to ensure your own safety and the safety of others is to put the cell phone down, avoid other distractions, and focus on the task at hand.
-If you see another motorist who appears to be distracted—signs of a distracted driver often include “drifting” across lanes, over-correcting/jerky car movements, unexplained braking/stopping, and failure to stop at red lights/stop signs or go when lights turn green—steer clear.
+If you see another motorist who appears to be distracted, steer clear of the danger.
+Signs of a distracted driver often include “drifting” across lanes, over-correcting/jerky car movements, unexplained braking/stopping, failure to stop at red lights or stop signs, and failure to go when lights turn green.
 Give the suspected distracted driver a wide berth and remain alert.
-Remember, you safety and the safety of others is the most important thing; everything else can wait!
+Remember, your safety and the safety of others is the most important thing; everything else can wait!